 \subsection{The qualitative dynamical evolution of the deterministic and stochastic models in the parameters space}

-So far we have discussed the deterministic and stochastic models, analyzing their features and solutions in terms of ranges of values for the associated parameters.
-In particular, we have unveiled that in most instances, the non-linear deterministic model of Eq. (\ref{eq1-det}) tends to display rather straightforward trends.
-In fact, it would require specific conditions (both for the set $\{a, b, \mu\}$ as well for the properties of $D(x)$ and the corresponding $G(x)$) so to yield a rich dynamics for $x(t)$, say oscillating between two extrema, $x_{min}$ and $x_{man}$, instead of approaching a fixed point $\overline{x}$ in finite time or asymptotically evolving towards $\pm \infty$.
+In the previous sections we have analyzed the features of the deterministic and stochastic models in terms of ranges of values for the parameters.
+In particular, we have unveiled that in most instances, the non-linear deterministic models of Eq. (\ref{eq1-det}) display rather straightforward (monotonous) trends.
+In fact, they would require specific conditions --- both for the set $\Lambda = \{a, b, \mu\}$ as well for the properties of $D(x)$ and $G(x)$ --- so to yield a more diverse dynamics for $x(t)$, say oscillating between two extrema, $x_{min}$ and $x_{man}$, instead of approaching a fixed point $\overline{x}$ in finite time or asymptotically evolving towards $\pm \infty$.

 Conversely, by adding white noise to our original problem, we have obtained a non-linear Langevin equation, given by Eq. (\ref{eq1}).
-In this case dynamical traps are far more rare and the evolution of the now stochastic $x(t)$ is not affected by most of the restrictions discussed in Sec. \ref{sec:model-det} for the deterministic case.
-Rather than to investigate in detail such stochastic microscopic variable, we have followed the standard procedure of considering the related probability density function $\rho(x,t)$, seeking for general non-trivial solutions displaying spatial asymmetry.
-For instance, note that relevant changes of behavior for $\rho$ do take place depending on the term sign$(G(x))$ appearing in Eq. (\ref{eq1D3}) (explicit examples in the next section).
+In this case dynamical traps are far more rare and the evolution of the now stochastic $x(t)$ is not affected by most of the restrictions discussed for the deterministic case in Sec. \ref{sec:model-det}.
+However, rather than addressing in detail such stochastic microscopic variable, we have followed the standard procedure of considering the associated probability density function $\rho(x,t)$, seeking for general non-trivial solutions displaying spatial asymmetry.
+For instance, notice that relevant changes of behavior for $\rho$ arise depending on the term sign$(G(x))$ appearing in Eq. (\ref{eq1D3}) (explicit examples in the next section).